parawanderer/parawanderer/README.md

-hello there 👋, i am a swe (7yoe) with research interests in compute.
+hello there 👋, i am a swe (7yoe) with research interests in ML, QC, optimisation and the overlap.

 _sometimes_ i make things that are interesting. occasionally i'll share things that are useful.

-foss software is neat.
+FOSS software is neat.

 ✉️ contact me: [shane@wander.dev](mailto:shane@wander.dev)